BenedicteColnet/unobserved-covariate/README.md

 # Want to use the functions?
-Feel free to open the `functions.R` document and use function for your own purpose.
+Feel free to open the `estimators.R` document and use function for your own purpose.
 The functions use a concatenated data frame of the RCT and the observational sample.
 So you need to have your covariates (with any columns names), the outcome `Y`, the treatment `A`, and an indicatrix of being in the RCT (`S=1`) or not (`S=0`).

 # Any questions?